armanulhaq/litpickai/README.md

 During development, API requests to /api are proxied to the NYT API, with your API key injected automatically.
 See vite.config.js for details.

-For production (e.g., Vercel), see the vercel.json rewrite rules.
+For production see the vercel.json rewrite rules.

 ---